babelouest/glewlwyd/docs/REGISTER.md

 #### Use e-mail to reset credentials

-Check this if you want to allow the user to send an e-mail to its adress to receive a link to access the reset credentials page for its profile.
+Check this if you want to allow the user to send an e-mail to its address to receive a link to access the reset credentials page for its profile.

 #### Token duration (seconds)